Interview with Ezra Cohen, MD

 University of Chicago Medical Center

 *Afatinib is an investigational compound.
-Its safety and efficacy has not yet been fully established.
+Its safety and efficacy have not yet been fully established.